Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 controls the implementation of the channel that this actor is using for its mailbox.
 The description of all the available choices is given in documentation of the [`Channel()`][Channel] factory function.

-Let us change the code to use a conflated channel by passing [Channel.CONFLATED] capacity value.
+Let us change the code to use a conflated channel by passing [Channel.CONFLATED][Channel.Factory.CONFLATED] capacity value.
 The change is only to the line that creates an actor:

 ```kotlin